Deep Image Harmonization by Bridging the Reality Gap

 \section{Introduction}

-Image composition is the technique of combining foreground from one image and background from another image into one composite image.
-However, due to the appearance discrepancy caused by different capture conditions (\emph{e.g.} weather, season, time of the day) of foreground and background, the quality of composite image might be significantly degraded.
+Image composition \cite{niu2021making} combines foreground from one image and background from another image into one composite image.
+However, due to the appearance discrepancy caused by different capture conditions (\emph{e.g.} weather, season, time of the day) of foreground and background, the quality of composite image might be greatly degraded.
 Image harmonization aims to diminish the discrepancy by adjusting the appearance of the composite foreground according to the background.
-Recently, many deep learning based harmonization methods \cite{tsai2017deep,xiaodong2019improving,DoveNet2020,Hao2020bmcv,sofiiuk2021foreground} have achieved promising results.
+Recently, many deep learning based harmonization methods \cite{tsai2017deep,xiaodong2019improving,DoveNet2020,Hao2020bmcv,sofiiuk2021foreground,guo2021intrinsic,ling2021region} have achieved promising results.

 Deep learning based methods require a large-scale training set that contains pairs of composite images and corresponding harmonized results.
-However, manually creating harmonized results for composite images is highly time-consuming and labor-intensive, making it infeasible to collect abundant training pairs.
-To address the scarcity of training dataset, Tsai \cite{tsai2017deep} and Cong \cite{DoveNet2020} adopted an inverse approach to construct harmonization dataset, and the first large-scale image harmonization dataset \emph{iHarmony4} \cite{DoveNet2020} was released.
-Specifically, they take real images as the ground-truth and adjust foreground appearance to generate synthetic composite images, leading to pairs of composite images and ground-truth images.

-Though the above data acquisition process is inspiring and feasible in implementation, it requires manually segmenting foregrounds and manually filtering out the composite images which do not satisfy the stringent requirements (\emph{e.g.} no corruption, unchanged hue) mentioned in~\cite{DoveNet2020}.
-The heavy manual labor hinders the extendibility of harmonization dataset.
-For example, the foreground category (\emph{e.g.}, panda, human) of test composite images may be out of the scope of training set and we observe that cross-category harmonization suffers from a performance drop (see Section~\ref{sec:pre_exp}).
+However, it is nontrivial and infeasible to collect abundant training pairs by manually harmonizing composite images.
+So inversely, \cite{tsai2017deep} and \cite{DoveNet2020} take real images as the ground-truth and adjust foreground appearance to generate synthetic pairs of composite images and ground-truth images.
+Though the above data acquisition is feasible in implementation, it still requires manual labor for foreground segmentation and unqualified composite image filtering~\cite{DoveNet2020}, which hinders the extendibility of harmonization dataset.
+For example, the foreground category of test composite images may be out of the scope of training set and we observe that cross-category harmonization suffers from a performance drop (see Section~\ref{sec:pre_exp}).
 However, extending the dataset to include novel foreground categories requires heavy human efforts.
 In the remainder of this paper, the category of a composite image means the category of its foreground to be harmonized.